1dv022/syllabus/resources/cloud9.md

+*this guide is outdated.
+Please use https://codeanywhere.com/login instead.*

 # Alternative to Docker
 An alteranative to uisng Docker for the Jekyll assignment is to instead use a cloud based integraded development environmet.
 This guide is a step-by-step guide to get the first assignment up and running in [Cloud9](https://c9.io).